Scandal-UK/FluentValidationLister/ReadMe.md

 If you want to use clientside validation with the FluentValidation library (you really should), then the recommended way is to use the [FluentValidation.AspNetCore](https://www.nuget.org/packages/FluentValidation.AspNetCore/) package with ASP.NET Core MVC.
 It integrates perfectly and there's no need for this filter at all (note that the same is true for Razor implementations).

 However, _sometimes_ you may not be using MVC - you might be using an SPA application, such as React or Angular, or maybe a mobile application front-end.
-In this case you should probably want your clientside validators to match your server-side FluentValidation validators, without having to duplicate the effort - this filter exposes the validators on the clientside!
+In this case you should probably want your clientside validators to match your server-side FluentValidation validators, without having to duplicate the effort - this filter exposes the validators on the clientside.

 You still need to implement this in your front-end validation - this just provides a nice way to access the validator information for any endpoint, exposing and formatting the metadata provided by the FluentValidation library.

+In addition to the validator metadata, the expected JSON datatypes are also described for every field - even if they do not have any FluentValidation rules applied.
+This could allow you to ensure the correct datatype is submitted, or more likely, to ensure the correct input is displayed to end-user.

-> In the Web API sample project I have provided a working TypeScript demonstration using jQuery.
-It is very basic and will require some extension for your own use, but it should be sufficient for demonstration of intention.
+> In the Web API sample project, I have provided a working TypeScript demonstration using jQuery.
+It is very basic and will require some extension for your own use, but it demonstrates strict-typing of the returned response and a commented sample of expected usage.

 ## Installation